Instantons on the Blown-up Surface and the Affine Vertex Algebra: Introduction

-As discussed in \cref{sec:1.7}, this work originated from our discussions with Hiraku Nakajima.
-We would like to thank him for suggesting this problem and, moreover, for the precious guidance since working in this field.
+As discussed in \cref{sec:1.7}, we learned of this question through discussions with Hiraku Nakajima.
+We would like to thank him for suggesting this problem and for his valuable guidance throughout our work in this field.
 Y.Z. would like to thank Mikhail Bershtein, Bin Gui, Henry Liu, Andrei Negu\c{t}, and Xin Sun for many helpful discussions and the Bernoulli Center, EPFL for the invitation to the conference "Representations, Moduli and Duality".
 Q. J. would also like to thank Naoki Koseki and Sasha Minets for helpful conversations.
-Q. J. was supported by the Hong Kong Research Grants Council ECS grant (Grant No. 26311724).
 W.P.
 Li is supported by GRF grants 16305125 and 16306222.
+Q. J. was supported by the Hong Kong Research Grants Council ECS grant (Grant No. 26311724).